Common Questions About Laser Eye Treatment at London Vision Clinic

 - Safety tests

-The beam of a laser will be a certain size and a certain shape.
-The point where the laser touches the eye is a “spot”.
-The smaller the spot, the more focused it is, creating a higher intensity beam that moves around the eye at a faster rate.
-This also means the laser only removes the material it needs to, providing a more precise treatment.
+The beams of different lasers come in different shapes and sizes.
+The point where the laser touches the eye is known as the “spot”.
+The smaller the spot, the more focused the laser – meaning that the beam has a higher intensity that moves around the eye at a faster rate.
+A smaller ‘spot’ helps to ensure that only the required tissue is removed, making for more precise treatment.

 At 0.7mm, the MEL 90 has the smallest beam available.
-This creates a high intensity (more focused) beam that moves at a rapid rate, necessitating increased reaction time, which the MEL 90 also certainly has.
-The result is the most precise laser available.
+This creates a high-intensity beam that moves at a rapid rate, making for the most precise results.

 What is the importance of treatment time?